 - The presence of skid marks or any other indicators which may support your argument that the other driver was at fault

 Use your phone to take pictures of these things.
 You should also take photos of your injuries, and write down the names and contact information of any witnesses at the scene.
-The more evidence you can gather before leaving the crash, the easier it will be for Mr. Miron to build your case.
+The more evidence you can gather before leaving the crash, the easier it will be for Jim to build your case.

 Failing to Seek Medical Attention

 If you’ve suffered visible injuries, visiting the doctor becomes a no-brainer.
 Unfortunately, many people decide to skip a medical evaluation if it seems like they haven’t been hurt.
 There are several reasons why this is a huge mistake:

 - Certain injuries, such as a brain injury or spinal cord injury, may take several days or weeks to develop symptoms.
 Often, your ability to make a full recovery hinges on receiving medical treatment in a timely manner.

 - It’s important to document that your injuries were in fact caused by the car crash.
 Without a prompt medical evaluation, the other driver’s insurance company may be able to argue that your injury occurred at a different time.

 Therefore, it’s crucial that you visit your doctor within 48-72 hours of the car crash.
 This prompt diagnosis can be crucial to your ability to recover compensation.